 The Kuwait Pavilion is one of the 53 built by countries on the outskirts of Milan.
 The pavilions are along a main road called Decumano.
 “A lot of people who are not able to travel to 150 countries can come and experience the food and make friends”.
 M. al Baddah shows pictures with Italian chefs and with the singer Al Bano.

 Expo Milano 2015 is meant as an opportunity to reflect on and seek solutions to the contradictions of our world.
-On the one hand, there are still the hungry (approximately 870 million people were undernourished in the period 2010-2012); and, on the other, there are those who die from ailments linked to poor nutrition or to too much food (approximately 2.8 million deaths from diseases related to obesity or to overweight in the same period).
+On the one hand, there are still the hungry (approximately 870 million people were undernourished in the period 2010 -2012); and, on the other, there are those who die from ailments linked to poor nutrition or to too much food (approximately 2.8 million deaths from diseases related to obesity or to overweight in the same period, deaths that, without no exam life insurance, end up weighing heavily on the families in more ways than one).
 In addition, about 1.3 billion tons of foods are wasted every year.
+Obesity these days can be helped with the introduction of cbd infused products such as these private label weight loss products, and these can be used as supplements with healthy eating an exercise.

 The pavilion is next to the US and near Iran pavilions.
 The poorest countries – for the first time in the history of expo- have been gathered in nine clusters, around products or climate themes.